-If she does not roll over after various tries, help her by lifting her leg.
+If she does not roll over after various

 Note: If the child has spasticity, you may need to help position this arm before she can roll over.

 then move the toy upward, so that she twists onto her side and back.